FragrantResult186/NoiseSamplerGUI/README.md

 You can save noise and height conditions in JSON format for future use.
 - Saved files allow you to reload previous configurations easily.
 - Additionally, seed results and conditions are automatically saved when the application is shut down.

 ---

+> Well, I'm a beginner, so this code might seem really bad to others.
+Please forgive me.

+> This might sound strange because it's translated by a Japanese person.
+If you have any questions, please feel free to contact me on Discord at discordapp.com/users/811496361098608660.

+---